maynard341/ACRES_2023_Simulations/README.md

 # ACRES_2023_Simulations
 A sample REBOUND simulation created during the ACRES REU at Michigan State University, summer 2023.

-Go to the Planetary-Engulfment-Simulations repo to see a more comprehensive summary of my work!
+Go to the Planetary-Engulfment-Simulations repository for the full compilation of this work!

+Test sentence.

+Second test sentence.